In art school we said, “One day we’ll be as good as Pyle or Abbey or J.C. Leyendecker.”

 Laura Claridge, Norman Rockwell: A Life (New York: Random House, 2001), 87.

-On circulation of The Saturday Evening Post, see Jan Cohn, Creating America: George Horace Lorimer and The Saturday Evening Post (Pittsburgh: University of Pittsburgh Press, 1989), 165, 307, n.
+On circulation of The Saturday Evening Post, see Jan Cohn, Creating America: George Horace Lorimer and The Saturday Evening Post (Pittsburgh, PA: University of Pittsburgh Press, 1989), 165, 307, n.
 18.

 Rockwell, Norman Rockwell, 52–53.